brkn8102/Chained-Hash-Table/README.md

 ## How to Run

-See FinalProject.cpp file (Knutson_CSCI2270_FinalProject/FinalProject.cpp), which contains examples of how to use the HashTable object.
+See FinalProject.cpp [file] (FinalProject.cpp), which contains examples of how to use the HashTable object.
 This cpp file is also a fully functional terminal application that the user can tinker around with for a further demonstration of the HashTable object in practice.

 ## Dependencies